triforkamsterdam/BrightCenterSDK/README.md

-### Login to Bright Center from your app(Manually)
+### Login to Brightcenter from your app(Manually)

-The SDK contains some screens that will log you into Bright Center and choose a student from a list of groups, right out-of-the-box.
+The SDK contains some screens that will log you into Brightcenter and choose a student from a list of groups, right out-of-the-box.
 To open the login screen / student picker, present `BCStudentPickerController` as a modal view controller:

 ```objective-c